ComposableFi/composable-ibc/docs/middleware.md

 ### Implementing `Module` trait and adding to runtime
 As an example, we'll take a look at the existing module for taking fees on transfers, `ics20_fee` (`contracts/pallet-ibc/src/ics20_fee`).
-First, we need to create a struct, that contains field `inner`, which is of type of the next module in the chain, so we can call it before/after our module execution is finished.
+First, we need to create a struct, that contains an `inner` field, which is of type of the next module in the chain, so we can call it before/after our module execution is finished.
 ```rust
 pub struct Ics20ServiceCharge<S: Module> {